 As a part of the American Rescue Plan Act, the ERC program works to give aid to small businesses and unlike the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.

 Businesses that are trying to get approved for the Employee Retention Credit (ERC) must match one of the two qualifications in order to be eligible.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.

 There are many eligible businesses that can apply, including Essential Businesses.
 Here are some common industries:

 Claiming your ERTC is simple with Money Financial Group, and we can help you to secure your ERTC before time runs out.

-To attain the Employee Retention Credit, employers must apply by submitting an application and providing evidence of business operations that were suspended because of the governmental action related to the COVID-19 pandemic.
-This can include documentation of the orders or restrictions that caused the interruption of normal business operations.
+To obtain the Employee Retention Credit, employers must apply by submitting an application and providing evidence of business operations that were suspended because of governmental action related to the COVID-19 pandemic.
+This can include documentation of the orders or restrictions that caused the freeze of normal business operations.
 As well as proof of any wages paid for employers to retain employees during the period of suspension.
 Also, have the profit and losses for 2019-2021, the internal revenue service Form 941 for each quarter of 2019-2021, as well as the gross receipts for the two-year period.

 The eligibility requirements are not very extensive and we encourage any and all small California businesses that remained in operation and maintained employees during the pandemic to apply.
 Businesses can claim this credit based on the wages that they paid to their employees during COVID-19.
 And when they experienced a significant loss of business due to governmental restrictions and difficulty getting the supplies necessary to do their job.